 Pain: 8/10 — inner elbow and wrist.
 The forearm bones are brutal.

 Pain: 9/10 — ribs.
-The chest itself was oddly manageable.
+The chest itself was oddly okay.

 Looking back